CGNS/cgns.github.io/CGNS-ReST-site/source/doc/userguide.rst

 User's Guide to CGNS
 ====================

-A concise introduction to many of the most commonly-used features of CGNS, with coding examples using the Mid-Level Library to write and read simple files containing CGNS databases.
+A concise introduction to many of the most commonly used features of CGNS, with coding examples using the Mid-Level Library to write and read simple files containing CGNS databases.

-This User's Guide is intended as a tutorial: light in content, but heavy in examples, advice, and guidelines.
+This User Guide is intended as a tutorial: light in content but heavy on examples, advice, and guidelines.
-Original Version of this User's Guide was also published as NASA/TM-2001-211236, October 2001.
+The original version of this User's Guide was also published in NASA/TM-2001-211236, October 2001.

 All examples of source code discussed in this Guide are available from `github repository <https://github.com/CGNS/CGNS/tree/master/src/Test_UserGuideCode>`_ , as a complement to the document itself.
 We strongly recommend that you download these examples.